UltimateForm/mordhau-rcon-suite/README.md

     18. KS_ENABLED (optional, 1 for enabled, 0 for disabled, default disabled)
     19. CHAT_LOGS_CHANNEL (optional, channel to post chat logs)
     20. USE_BULK_LISTENER (optional, 1 for enabled, 0 for disabled, recommended enabled, uses a single RCON connection to track killfeed, chat, login, matchstate events)
+    21. INGAME_PERSISTENT_TITLES_DISABLED (optional, 1 for true, 0 for false, disables ingame persistent titles features, will still work on discord)

 ##### example